syncfusion-content/wpf-docs/wpf/Gantt/Migrate-from-sftreegrid.md

 <tr>
 <td>TreeGridNodeDragging</td>
 <td>TreeGridNodeDraggingEventArgs</td>
-<td>Provides data for the TreeGridNodeDragging event, which occurs when an item is being dragged over the Gantt control.</td>
+<td>Provides data for the TreeGridNodeDragging event, which occurs when an item is being dragged over the GanttControl.</td>
 </tr>

 <tr>
 <td>TreeGridNodeDrop</td>
 <td>TreeGridNodeDropEventArgs</td>
-<td>Provides data for the TreeGridNodeDrop event, which occurs when an item to be dropped within Gantt control.</td>
+<td>Provides data for the TreeGridNodeDrop event, which occurs when an item to be dropped within GanttControl.</td>
 </tr>

 <tr>